psmit703/psmit703/README.md

 * I'm a Computer Science and History double-major and Trumpet Performance minor at the University of Maryland, College Park
 * I'm primarily interested in backend development but also have experience with frontend
 * I am familiar with a wide variety of languages and frameworks
-    * Languages: Python, Java, C, Rust, Ruby, OCaml, HTML, CSS, JavaScript, SQL
+    * Languages: Python, Java, C, Rust, Ruby, OCaml, Racket, HTML, CSS, JavaScript, SQL
     * Frameworks: Bootstrap, jQuery, Plotly.js

 ---